What Is a Welding Respirator? (N95, P100, and PAPRs)

-- Tight-fitting respirators will offer protection only when they fit perfectly.
-For this reason, you must try different sizes and shapes to find the perfect fit.
+- Tight-fitting respirators offer protection only when they fit perfectly.

 - Half-face respirators are useful only in environments where the pollutants are not harmful to the eyes.

-- Many types can interfere with the wearer’s speech and make communication difficult.
+- Many types can interfere with your speech and make communication difficult.

-- Workers with certain medical problems may not wear respirators or wear only expensive powered respirators.
+- Workers with certain medical problems may not wear respirators or wear only expensive powered ones.

-If the respirator doesn’t work correctly, the welder will have a false sense of security.
+If the respirator doesn’t work correctly, you will have a false sense of security.

-There are many factors to consider when choosing a welding respirator.
-That’s because each type works for the specific hazards and must fit with each welder’s physical characteristics:
+There are many factors to consider when choosing a respirator.
+Each type works for specific hazards and must fit each welder’s physical characteristics:

 - The density of the pollutants in the air.
-Even the best air-filtering respirators can not protect you well enough if concentrations exceed the respirator’s capabilities.
+Even the best air-filtering ones can not protect you well enough if concentrations exceed the respirator’s capabilities.